nishant/narora_public/data_aggregator/README.md

  engagement type where the total is greater than 0, ordered alphabetically by the type of engagement.
-* Each field on a given line must be separated by a single comma character ',' followed by a single space character ' '.
+* Each field on a given line must be separated by a single comma character ',' followed by a single space character.

 * There are larger sample input and output files to test with as well.